.avif)

 Since Gallery manages the entire renovation process from end to end, our clients don’t get stuck between an architect and a contractor, trying to get everyone on the same page.
 They’re kept in the loop on an ongoing and as needed basis, typically only pulled in when design decisions need to be made.

-At Gallery, we’re firm believers every architect should build their own NYC home at least once to understand the complexity of apartments, co-ops, and townhouses.
-The lessons learned from real-world construction — logistics, regulations, budget, and craft — make them better designers for every project that follows.
-At Gallery KBNY, we bring that design-build mindset to every renovation.
+At Gallery, we believe every architect should build their own NYC home at least once to understand the complexity of apartments, co-ops, and townhouses.
+The lessons from real construction, in logistics, regulations, budget, and craft, make them better designers on every project that follows, and we bring that design-build mindset to every renovation.

 Planning to renovate your NYC apartment, brownstone, or townhome?
 Learn more about Gallery, explore our before-and-after projects, or contact us to discover why our full-service and full-integrated approach is the smartest way to navigate NYC’s most intricate renovations.